Harshnatuskar/goast-sample-app-3/README.md

 Goast can fix any stacktrace if it has access to the corresponding code.
 This means it can fix frontend or backend errors.

-This example is a frontend error where a React component is referencing some state that is unexpectedly null.
+This example is a frontend error in a svelte component.

 ## Run this sample